rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: only handle HTTP GET during traversal**

-A second mitigation is that **traversal should only be allowed using the HTTP GET method**.
+A second mitigation is that traversal should only be allowed using the HTTP GET method.
 This may not always be straightforward, as hypermedia vocabularies such as [Hydra](cite:cites hydracore) allow specifying the HTTP method that is to be used when accessing a Web API (e.g. `hydra:method`).